Hay fever – all you need to know and what you can do

 What is hay fever?

-Hay fever is the most common respiratory allergy.
-Specifically, it’s an allergy to pollen, the fine powdery dust from grasses, trees and weeds.
-It is a type of allergic rhinitis, an inflammation of the tissue lining the nose.Did you know...?
+Hay fever is a common allergic reaction to pollen, the fine powdery dust from grasses, trees and weeds.
+If you have hay fever, you may be allergic to only one, or to several types of pollen.
+Hay fever is a type of allergic rhinitis, an inflammation of the tissue lining the nose.

 What causes hay fever?

 Hay fever is when your immune system overreacts to allergens in the air.
 We’re talking about microscopic substances in the air you breathe.
 And they can cause an allergic reaction.
-That's because your immune system misinterprets these harmless substances as dangerous and tries to get rid of them.Pollen is released from early spring, through the summer and even into the autumn.
-But you are more likely to experience hay fever symptoms during late spring and early summer.
+That's because your immune system misinterprets these harmless substances as dangerous and tries to get rid of them.
+Your immune system produces antibodies called Immunoglobulin E (IgE) specific to the trigger it’s trying to fight.
+These IgE antibodies tell other cells to release certain chemicals, including histamine.
+And it’s those chemicals that cause the annoying hay fever symptoms.

 What are the symptoms of hay fever?

-Typical hay fever symptoms include:- Nasal congestion (a blocked nose)
+Typical hay fever symptoms include:

 - Runny nose